Herbal Extracts & Custom Blends

 Ashwagandha

-Ashwagandha is quickly becoming one of the best selling herbs around the world.
-For some, it helps impart a sense of calmness and relaxation.
-Research on ashwagandha shows a decrease in cortisol, slight improvement in athletic performance, lower c-reactive protein, increases in natural killer cells (immune healthy) improvement in anxiety and sleep, brain health, and more.
+Ashwagandha is one of the best selling herbs around the world.
+Research on ashwagandha shows a decrease in cortisol, may cause a slight improvement in athletic performance, lower c-reactive protein, increase natural killer cells (immune health) lower anxiety and and improve sleep.
 It's important to cycle and note any reactions.
 18-20

 Solomon's Seal Root

 Solomon's Seal root is an excellent addition to any protocol for the healing of ligaments, joints, tendons, or soft tissue injuries.
-According to many, it may help to adjust the tension of these tissues over time so that they can heal properly or just feel better.
+According to many, Solomon's seal root helps to adjust the tension of these tissues to help their healing.
 Great for many musculoskeletal issues, which is why we include in our product Pain Restrain.

 Holy Basil Tulsi

-Holy Basil is a classic adaptogen that helps adapt to stress and lower the highly elusive cortisol hormone.
-Due to stress and high caffeine consumption, poor sleep, and many other aspects of modern life, cortisol can increase and cause problems over time.
+Holy Basil is a classic adaptogen that helps adapt to stress and balance cortisol.
+Due to stress, high caffeine consumption, poor sleep, and many other aspects of modern life, cortisol may increase and cause problems over time.
 In addition, holy basil has positive research for helping protect the body against environmental toxins, insulin sensitivity, lipids, inflammation, anxiety, cognitive function, immune health, and more.
-It's kind of a Swiss army knife type herb and brings a lot of usefulness to everyday life.
 21-23

 Astragalus Root

 Astragalus root is a powerful immune boosting herb that is highly regarded in Chinese Medicine.
 In addition to increasing immune response, astragalus extracts may also positively impact the heart, brain, skin, kidneys, glucose levels, and possibly lipid profiles.
 24-27 It's an upper echelon herb with more benefits being discovered all the time.
-We use very pure astragalus root from Hawaii and Germany to make our double concentrated tincture.
+We use very pure organic astragalus root grown in the USA for our extract.

 Meadowsweet